carnager/rofi-pass/README.md

 ## Alternative

 jreinert has written a roughly compatible tool to rofi-pass.
 It has less features, but definately saner code.
-Also he provided a nice little script called `passed` to change your fieldnames. [autopass](https://github.com/jreinert/autopass)
+Also he provided a nice little script called `passed` to change your fieldnames. [autopass](https://github.com/jreinert/passed)

-I provide a copy of the script in this repository, just in case.
-Usage is: passed 's/foo/bar'